neilfws/PubMed/retractions/code/R/pmretract.md

-# PubMed retractions report
-Neil Saunders
-compiled `r Sys.time()`
+---
+title: "PubMed retractions report"
+author: "Neil Saunders"
+date: "compiled 2017-11-12 09:26:19"
+output:
+  html_document:
+    highlight: pygments
+    keep_md: yes
+    theme: cerulean
+    toc: yes
+---

 ## Introduction
 This is the latest report on retracted publications in the [PubMed database](http://www.pubmed.gov).
-It was generated on November 01 2017.
+It was generated on November 12 2017.
 This report replaces the application PMRetract, formerly hosted at [Heroku](https://www.heroku.com).

 Each section contains two charts.
 The first (blue) contains data about _retracted publications_.
 The second (orange) contains data about _retraction notices_.
 The PubMed search terms for these are, respectively: